 “Seething” really reminds me of Electric Wizard and maybe Pelican.
 All instrumental, the music itself does all the work.
 It’s awesome how even though the vocals are great, their choice to not use them all the time stays with me, forcing my attention on the music itself.
 Little leads constantly weave in and out of the song, providing a lot of moments to bob your head to.
 It really keeps you guessing and helps break the song into sections.

 The album finishes out very strong.
 The title track “Halcyon Daze” takes you back to the seventies.
 Reminiscent of Blue Cheer, the vocals come back in a big way here.
 I swear they have a time machine.
 This is my favorite track on the EP.
 “Point of Failure” isn’t far behind, though.
 It’s a good song to close the album, without being really heavy or fast.
-The drums towards the end are amazing, hard-hitting and steady with little fills thrown in here and there, until it comes to a slowly crushing and noisy end.
+The drums towards the end are amazing, hard-hitting, and steady with little fills thrown in here and there until it comes to a slowly crushing and noisy end.

+I had never heard of River Cult before this, but you can bet I’m gonna keep up with them now.
+Hopefully, they’ll come through to the southern states on tour, because I definitely wanna be there.
 For a band that’s only three years in, this is a great start.
-The only thing I would wish for is the addition of more vocals, but like I said earlier it’s more that I’m not used to it, not really a problem.
+The only thing I would wish for is the addition of more vocals, but as I said earlier it’s more that I’m not used to it, not really a problem.
 The jams themselves hold up extremely well all by themselves.

-River Cult‘s Halcyon Daze is available thanks to Blackseed Records (CD/Cassette) and Nasoni Records (vinyl).
+River Cult‘s ‘Halcyon Daze’ is available thanks to Blackseed Records (CD/Cassette) and Nasoni Records (vinyl).
 Last I checked, they didn’t have many vinyl records left available.
 Get one fast.
-All formats, plus digital streaming and download, are available through River Cult’s Bandcamp page [here].
+All formats, plus digital streaming and download, are also available through River Cult’s Bandcamp page [here].